More Power to You!

 Procedure

-1. Go to the U.S. Energy Atlas Energy Infrastructure and Resources.
+1. Explore the following resources to learn about U.S. Energy Infrastructure and Resources.

 3. Uranium is a radioactive element found in igneous and sedimentary rocks and is a common fuel source for nuclear power plants.Turn on layers: “Uranium Production” and “Uranium Resources”.